w3c/wai-curricula/content/content-author/clear-content.md

   * the target resource title
   * if the link will open a new window
   * the file type and format (when linking to a file)
-* employ accessible authoring tools that:
+* explain requirements for authoring tools to:
-  * produce appropriate markup for links and page titles
+  * produce appropriate markup for titles and link text
   * support the inclusion of additional information for links when needed

 #### Teaching Ideas for Topic